dyalog-training/2024-TP3/README.md

 # 2024-TP3 - Link and Text-Based Sources

-This repository is currently work in progress, it is not expected to be ready for use until a week or so before Dyalog'24.
-At that time, this qualification will be removed.
+This repository is work in progress, it is expected to be finalised on Monday September 9th.

+This repository contains materials that will be used during the TP3 workshop at Dyalog'24.

+- `stats.dws` is a small workspace that we will convert to use text source files
+- `182U64.dcfg` and `190U64.dcfg` are example configuration files that can be used as inspiration when configuring Dyalog APL as described under [Preparation](#preparation).
+- `ReadMail` is a small Cider project that can be used in one of the exercises, if you do not have ideas of your own.

-In addition to the pre-requisites listed below, workshop participants will need to download the ZIP file included in the latest [release](https://github.com/dyalog-training/2024-TP3/releases).
+In addition to verifying the pre-requisites listed below, workshop participants will need to download the ZIP file included in the latest [release](https://github.com/dyalog-training/2024-TP3/releases).
+These materials will also be circulated on a USB drive at the start of the workshop.

+More time will be available for experimentation and teaching during the workshop if you have performed the steps described under [Preparation](#preparation) below.

 ## Pre-requisites

+Required:

 - Dyalog v19.0 – Unicode/Classic, 32/64-bit, any supported operating system.

-- Link v4.0 – included with Dyalog v19.0
+- Link v4.0.17 – included with Dyalog v19.0

- - Many of the exercises will also work with Link 3.0 and Dyalog 18.0 / 18.2, but the content has only been thoroughly tested with v19.0.
+ - Many of the exercises will also work with Link 3.0 and Dyalog 18.0 / 18.2, but the content has only been tested with v19.0.

+Recommended:

+- Your own small Workspace to convert to text files

+- .NET 8.0 (only required for the final exercise using NuGet packages).

+- Link v4.0.20 (a few fixes for bugs that will be encountered during the workshop)

 - Internet access (the venue has WiFi)

-- Recommended: bring your own Workspace to convert to text files

-- Recommended: your own [GitHub](https://github.com/) account
+## Preparation

+1. Install .NET 8.0 or later, if you would like to do the final exercise using NuGet packages.
+If you need to use .NEt 6 or 7, contact the Dyalog help desk for instructions on configuring Dyalog APL to use it.

+2. Download [Link version 4.0.20](https://github.com/Dyalog/link/releases/latest) and follow the [installation instructions](https://dyalog.github.io/link/4.0/Usage/Installation/).

+3. Check your Configure your APL and verify that it is enabling both the corect .NET version and the downloaded version of Link.

+Inspect the relevant configuration file for your APL version, one of [182U64.dcfg](https://github.com/dyalog-training/2024-TP3/blob/main/182U64.dcfg) or [190U64.dcfg](https://github.com/dyalog-training/2024-TP3/blob/main/190U64.dcfg).
+These two files are also included in the download zip file.